 Enjoy your exploration of Native American recipes.
 Introduce them to your family and friends.
 Do research about their authenticity and learn something about the people that would have eaten them long ago.
-Food is, after all, a huge part of culture and can give you insight into how people lived many years ago and how they still enjoy their favorite meals together today.
+Food is, after all, a huge part of culture.
+It can give you insight into how people used to live and how they still enjoy their favorite meals today.